 Mono Mono Twins

 Both sets of twins — all girls — are monoamniotic (“mono mono”) twins, conceived of a single egg and sperm to produce identical twins.
-These girls are much more rare than most identical twins, however.
+These girls are much rarer than most identical twins, however.
 They developed in just one shared amniotic sac and were nourished by one placenta.
 During more common twin development, fraternal or identical, each twin has its own amniotic sac and placenta.

 Mono mono pregnancies can be detected early via ultrasound scans and require close monitoring throughout the pregnancy.
 Two babies growing in one sac soon find themselves in a tight squeeze.
 Their shared umbilical cord can become entangled with them or compressed so tightly the twins’ blood supply is stopped.
 The risk of fetal death in a mono mono pregnancy is 50%.